State of Sociotype 2025

 New Concept - Sociotype Inheritance

 Sociotype has a significant genetic component, meaning it is partially inheritable.
-The more precise mechanisms still need to be understood, but it can already be assumed that inheritance likely follows a homeostatic principle — roughly, there is a higher chance that a child of two Ethical types will be a Logical type, not Ethical.
+Although the precise mechanisms remain unclear, inheritance likely follows a homeostatic principle across several dimensions.
+Roughly speaking, the child of two Ethical types has a higher probability of being a Logical type rather than an Ethical one.

 Political Coordinates, Left/Right Axis